What To Know Before You Go To Intuit

 “Be safe.
 Chicago” certification

-Admission is $5 for adults and free for guests under the age of 18 and members.
+Admission is $5 for adults and free for guests age 18 and under and members.

 Intuit is closed to the public on the following holidays: Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.